How many productive hours a day do you have in you?

 Your gifting is your sweet spot—what you uniquely do best.
 Your passion is what you love doing.
 And impact refers to those things that, when done, will make the biggest difference to your mission.

 When those three circles overlap, you find leadership gold.
-Everything becomes easier, more enjoyable, and ends up having a bigger impact.
+Everything becomes easier, more enjoyable, and has a bigger impact.

 In my role as a senior leader, I’ve found I’ve had the most success in my Green Zone when I focus on five things: